msg-systems/datatransfer/README.md

 For .Net 4.8: If you don´t use some shipped ADO.Net drivers you can just remove them.

+The Visual Studio project uses a Sandcastle Helpfile Builder project to create documentation.
+If this plugin isn´t installed, it won´t load the documentation project.

 ### Structure of this repository
 - packages\CryptPassword : A tool to create base64 encrypted strings with System.Security.Cryptography.ProtectedData, which can be used in the job description files
 - Documentation\Content : German documentation documents for workflow of processing, UML, DSL documentation and description of structure of the job files